 As the name hints, these are plants to cover soils for certain reasons.
 Unlike primary species, they support secondary farmer’s needs rather than are grown for trade or human consumption.
 They improve soil health, boost yields, and feed the cattle.
 However, it does not mean that these plants are some exclusive species.
 In alternative situations, they serve as cash cultures, and you can find them on the plate as well (for example, buckwheat or corn).
 The difference is that in the case of fall cover crops, these species are used as grasses.

 Farmers plant them in different seasons, either fall or late spring/summer, uniformly or between rows.
-Some are winter-killed, and some require removal and residue management.
+Some are winter-killed, and some require removal and crop residue management.
 They also suggest one species at a time or their mixtures.
 The latter method is reported to bring more prolific results.
 Common cover crops are legumes, grasses (forage grains), brassicas, turnips, radishes, etc.

 This practice is strongly welcomed in crop rotation, no-till, and organic farming.
 Smart farming online tools assist in making knowledgeable decisions.